AndrewTsaknis/Sales-Analysis/README.md

 The analysis includes data cleaning, exploratory data analysis (EDA), and visualizations that highlight relationships between variables such as Sales, Profit, Category, Sub-Category, and Discount.
 This project is intended for practice with data analysis, Python visualization, and reporting.
 ---
-📂 Dataset Location
+##📂 Dataset Location

-Make sure the dataset file (e.g., Superstore.csv) is placed in the same folder as the Jupyter notebook or Python script.
+Place the dataset file (Superstore.csv) in the same folder as the Jupyter notebook or Python script.
-The code expects the file to be located in the project’s root directory.
+The project code is written to load the file from the root directory of the project.

-🔗 Dataset Download
+##🔗 Dataset Download

-If someone does not have the dataset, they can download it here:
+If you do not already have the dataset, you can download it here:

-➡️ Superstore Dataset (Kaggle) https://www.kaggle.com/datasets/vivek468/superstore-dataset-final
+Superstore Dataset (Kaggle):
+https://www.kaggle.com/datasets/vivek468/superstore-dataset-final
 ---